Opposition to immigration: India

 India has anti-immigration parties at the state level.
 Two anti-immigration parties in the state of Maharashtra, the Shiv Sena and the Maharashtra Navnirman Sena, are a proponent of the idea that migrants from Northern India steal jobs from the native Marathi people, with a history of attacking immigrants and accusing them of playing a role in crime in the city of Mumbai.
 The Shiv Sena also has a history of threatening the Pakistani cricket team from coming to Mumbai and also threatening Australian cricket players in the Indian Premier League, following racially motivated attacks on Indian students in Australia in 2009.

 In the last few decades, there has been a rise in the anti-illegal immigration attitudes in the North East Indian states like Assam, which has become a common entry point for illegal immigrants from Bangladesh.
 Riots have occurred between the native tribes of Assam and illegal immigrants from Bangladesh.

 In 2019, the Government of India introduced the Citizenship Amendment Act, which gives a faster path to Indian citizenship for Hindu, Sikh, Buddhist, Jain, Parsi, and Christian religious minorities that have immigrated both legally and illegally from Pakistan, Bangladesh and Afghanistan that suffer religious persecution (provided they arrived in India before 31 December 2014).
 Any refugees from these groups that arrived after the cutoff must reside in India for at least 5 years before they can gain citizenship.
 Widespread protests have been held, both opposing and supporting the Act.

 The National Register of Citizens is a register of all Indian citizens whose creation is mandated by the 2003 amendment of the Citizenship Act, 1955.
 Its purpose is to document all the legal citizens of India so that the illegal migrants can be identified and deported.
-It has been implemented for the state of Assam starting in 2013–2014.
 The Government of India plans to implement it for the rest of the country in 2021.